jakitliang/lumen/README.md

 - **Full Compatibility**: Fully compatible with Lua 5.1 and C / C++ libraries
 - **Performance Optimizations**: Some low-level optimizations done for the efficiency of the runtime
 - **Easy to use**: Keeps the simplicity and readability
-- **Extensibility**: Offers richer APIs, making it easier for developers to extend and customize
+- **Extensibility**: Offers richer APIs over 5.2 and 5.3, making it easier for developers to extend and customize
 - **Lightweight**: Keeps the implementation of core tiny and efficient
 - **Modernization**: A new designed architecture that suit for today's OSs and compilers.